Full Practice Authority

+Triple Aim and the Institute of Medicine's expectations of health care.
 Future of Nursing Campaign for Action.
 The Free Market Case for Full Practice Authority.

 A number of think tanks that value free markets have voiced support for reducing barriers to care provided by advanced practice registered nurses.
 The American Action Forum, American Enterprise Institute, Americans for Prosperity, Cato Institute, Florida TaxWatch, Heritage Foundation, and Pacific Research Institute have advocated that states make this change to reduce unnecessary government regulation and spending, and increase competition.
 Kozhimannil, K. B., Henning-Smith, C. and Hung, P. (2016), The Practice

 of Midwifery in Rural US Hospitals.
 Journal of Midwifery & Women's